pachadotdev/cpp11armadillo/README.md

 The vignettes contains detailed examples that I use to test `cpp11armadillo`, these include Ordinary Least Squares, Leontief inverse, eigenvalues, and the Capital Asset Pricing Model (CAPM).

-## Next steps

-Provide support for sparse matrices.
-At the moment, `cpp11armadillo` only works with dense matrices.